VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 the seat reservations expire after a fixed period of time and the system makes the seats availble to other registrants to reserve.

+Figure 1 shows some of the early UI mockups that the team used to explore the seat ordering story.

+![Figure 1][fig1]

+**Ordering UI mockups**

 ### Attendee Registration

 The registrant is also responsible for assigning attendees to seats